-Another reason I make this recipe every year is because one year my dad called me, he didn’t make a habit of doing that (he would have my mom call) and asked if I was making grits.
-Well, how can you turn your daddy down.
+Another reason I make this recipe every year is that one year my dad called me, he didn’t make a habit of doing that (he would have my mom call) and asked if I was making grits.
+Well, how can you turn your daddy down?
 So, I always made them for him and will still hold true to the tradition even after his passing.

 - 1 lb Velvetta cheese cubed

 - 2 tbs garlic powder